nepalez/fixturama/README.md

 - `const` for stubbed constant
 - `value` for a value of the constant

+For environment variables:

+- `env` for the name of a variable
+  `value` for a value of the variable

 For http requests:

 - `url` or `uri` for the URI of the request (treats values like `/.../` as regular expressions)